-The 'Selfie' Project

-This project has three main aims:
+The 'Selfie' Project This project has three main aims:

-- 1. To gain knowledge on the history of The Selfie in order to better understand its cultural context today. - 2.
-To encourage students to consider the concepts and visual elements within an artist/photographer's work and understand how they can apply these to their own work. - 3.
+- 1. To encourage students to consider the concepts and visual elements within an artist/photographer's work and understand how they can apply these to their own work. - 2.
 To explore a variety of ways of making self-portraits using both technical and aesthetic choices to develop and refine students' own Selfies.
 Task 1:

 Open up a new PowerPoint presentation and save as 'Selfie Digital Portfolio' on your computer or your school's OneDrive area.
-This is where you will complete the answers and practical work for task 2 and 3.
+This is where you will complete the practical work for task 2.
+Then read the section 'what is a selfie' on page 2.
 Task 2: